rjspencer/docs/theming.md

 		{option:Select group="background" name="BG Color" format="background-color: %s;" presets="red,blue,green,yellow,magenta" default="red"}
 	}

-	/* Now that the entire option variable has been defined, this second instance does not require as much data: */ div#two {
+	/* Now that the entire option variable has been defined, this second instance does not require as much data */ div#two {
 		{option:Select group="background" name="BG Color"}
 	}

-### option:Image
+### option:*
-Provides users with a file upload box where they can upload JPEG, GIF, and PNG files to be used in the theme.
-Data provided will be the full path URL to the original file uploaded.
+These options are common across all of the following `{option}` variables.

 name (required)
 :	the name of the option field.
 Also the title in the left side of the theme management area

 group
-:	items in groups are namespaced and put together in the theme management area
+:	items in groups are name-spaced and put together in the theme management options area

 format
 :	the way the data is outputted.
 This is equivalent to [PHP's sprintf()](http://php.net/sprintf) if you'd like to force a format.
 Default: `%s`